-MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd July 2020 Infection Prevention a fection Prevention and Control Board Assurance Framework AGENDA ITEM: 18 ENCLOSURE: 17a Report Author and Job Title: Allison Heseltine, Associate Director of Nursing IPC Dr Matthew Lewis Medical Director Action Required Approve ⊠ Discuss ⊠ Inform n ⊠ Assure ⊠ Executive Summary NHS England circulated a framework for assurance that COVID-19 Infection Prevention and Control measures are in place.
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd July 2020 Infection Prevention a ention and Control Board Assurance Framework AGENDA ITEM: 18 ENCLOSURE: 17a Report Author and Job Title: Allison Heseltine, Associate Director of Nursing IPC Responsible Director: Dr Matthew Lewis Medical Director Action Required Approve ⊠ Discuss ⊠ Infor m⊠ Assure ⊠ Executive Summary NHS England circulated a framework for assurance that COVID-19 Infection Prevention and Control measures are in place.
 This Board Assurance Framework is a dynamic document that will be updated periodically.
-Recommendation Members of the Committee are asked to receive the report for assurance of IPC actions and work during the COVID-19 Pandemic.
-Does this report mitigate risk included in the BAF or Trust Risk Registers Corporate Risk 2051: Inability to mitigate the impact of Covid-19, results in possible harm and poor patient experience to the people of Walsall.
+Recommendation Members of the Committee are IPC actions and work during the Does this report mitigate risk included in the BAF or Trust Risk Registers Corporate Risk 2051: Inability to mitigate the impact of Covid-19, results in possible harm and poor patient experience to the people of Walsall.
 Resource implications There are no resource implications associated with this report.
 Legal and Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper.
-Strategic Objectives Safe, high quality care ⊠ Care at hom ne 🗆 Partners □ Value collea agues 🗵 Resources
+Strategic Objectives Safe, high quality care ⊠ Care at hom Partners □ Resources □ Value collea agues